-Email service providers can redirect unsubscribes to a short survey or forms asking them to provide feedback on why they choose to unsubscribe.
+Email service providers can redirect unsubscribers to a short survey or forms asking them to provide feedback on why they choose to unsubscribe.
 It is a highly effective method of keeping in touch with users’ needs.

-The first thing that recipients notice is the subject line.
+The first thing recipients notice is the subject line.
 69% of recipients report emails as spam based on the subject line.
 Algorithmic spam filters do the same.
 They search for spam trigger words and, if they find any, place your emails in the recipient's spam folder.

 ESPs keep updating these spam trigger words.
 Therefore, email senders should update themselves regarding which words to avoid in their subject lines.

-Due to cart abandonment, the revenue of $4 trillion is lost each year.
+Due to cart abandonment, revenue of $4 trillion is lost each year.
 But we can recapture 65% of abandoned carts within 60 minutes of them being abandoned with a timely and personalized email.

-And with a good sender reputation, your email deliverability rate will remain high, thereby helping recapture maximum abandoned carts.
+And with a good sender reputation, your email deliverability rate will remain high, helping recapture maximum abandoned carts.

-If your emails' subject lines are in capital letters, this will trigger spam tracking algorithms to relegate your emails to the spam folder.
+If your emails' subject lines are capital letters, this will trigger spam tracking algorithms to relegate your emails to the spam folder.

 Therefore, it is necessary to make sure the formatting of your email content is correct so that it doesn’t adversely affect your email deliverability.

 The use of colors is important.
 As visual creatures, humans tend to look for vibrant and eye-catching things.
 Therefore, make use of a consistent color scheme in your emails.
 Don’t use colors that obscure the CTA buttons or render the email unreadable.
-Recipients don’t like overcolored emails and report them as spam, thus, affecting email deliverability.
+Recipients don’t like overcolored emails and report them as spam, affecting their email deliverability.